 The focus of this report is on the domestic market - where the most immediate and accessible opportunities lie.
-For Fiji, the indicative current annual demand for breadfruit is estimated to be around 8,000 tonnes valued at nearly FJD5 million.
-The key considerations for the demand estimate are:
+For Fiji, the indicative current annual demand for breadfruit is estimated to be around 8,000 tonnes annually, valued at nearly FJD 5 million.
+The key considerations the demand estimate are:

-Fresh and frozen breadfruit

-- The high volume and value of root crops (taro and cassava) sold on domestic market (some 40,000 tonnes of taro, valued at around \$95 m, are sold on the domestic market annually) - The high volume and value of imported potatoes (some 30,000 tonnes of potatoes, valued at around \$35 million, are imported annually)

-Processed breadfruit

-- The high volume and value of wheat imports (some 135,000 tonnes of wheat products imported annually valued at around \$105 million) - The high volume of potato chip consumption - The high cost to individuals and society of NCDs and the emerging awareness of the role that products such as breadfruit can play in addressing this health issue.
+- The volume and value of root crops sold on domestic market (demand for breadfruit on the staple market is put at 1% of taro sales) - The volume and value of potatoes imported (demand for breadfruit as a substitute for imported potatoes put at 1% of potato imports) - The volume and value of wheat imports (demand for breadfruit flour put at 0.1% of wheat imports. - The high volume of potato chip consumption (demand for bread fruit chips is set at a minuscule fraction of this volume). - The high cost to individuals and society from NCDs and the emerging awareness of the role that products such as breadfruit can play in addressing this health issue.

-The indicative medium-term demand for breadfruit is estimated to be some 35,000 tonnes per annum, valued at around FJD20 million.
+The indicative medium-term demand for breadfruit is estimated to be some 35,000 tonnes per annum, valued at around FJD 20 million.
+To put these estimates in prospective: i) the fresh market demand estimate is equivalent to only 2% of current sales of taro and 2% of current potato imports; and, ii) breadfruit flour demand estimate is only 0.5% of current flour imports.
 The key variables driving this growth in estimated demand are:

 - A continuing high rate of urbanization in Fiji, coupled with increasing per capita income - Price relatives increasingly moving in favour of breadfruit compared with dalo and imported grains and potatoes.
 This is due to the impact of climate change and existing breadfruit orchards coming into full production and new breadfruit orchards being established. - Price relativities in favour of breadfruit flour will be further enhanced by the expected investment in breadfruit processing and technological advances in processing - Increasing public awareness of the costs and consequences of NCDs, together with the nutritional and health benefits of consuming breadfruit and breadfruit products. - The increasing availability of breadfruit products.
-For new innovative products increasing availability and promotion can be expected to generate its own demand
+For new innovative products increasing availability and promotion can be expected to generate its own demand.